BginZ/BginZ/README.md

 - 👋 Hi, I’m @BginZ
 - 👀 I’m interested in game programming and 3d modelling
-- 🌱 I’m currently learning JavaScript and Blender
+- 🌱 I’m currently learning Blender
-- 💞️ I’m looking to collaborate on any game related project to get a feel of real working environment and learn skill from professionals.
-(If you are willing accept a beginner into the team)
 - 📫 How to reach me : a.smithipanon@gmail.com ,  Line: asmith17715